Infrared-Assisted Single-Stage Framework for Joint Restoration and Fusion of Visible and Infrared Images under Hazy Conditions: Introduction

 To further enhance the fusion effect, we propose a multi-stage prompt embedding fusion module, which strengthens feature restoration and fusion with the help of the feature supplementation capability of the prompt generation.
 The proposed method not only effectively fuses IR-VIS images but also eliminates the interference of haze, producing clear and haze-free fusion results.
 Compared to the traditional two-stage approach of first dehazing and then fusing, our method more fully exploits the correlation between dehazing and fusion tasks, achieving a balance between them through a single-stage framework with collaborative training.
 Furthermore, the model structure is relatively lightweight and compact, facilitating practical deployment.
 Unlike existing multi-task fusion frameworks, our method is specifically designed for IR-VIS image fusion and restoration under hazy conditions, demonstrating excellent fusion and restoration performance.
 Therefore, our approach enriches the technical system for IR-VIS image fusion under hazy conditions and provides a new perspective for the restoration and fusion of low-quality images.
 In summary, the main contributions and advantages of our method are reflected in the following aspects:

-\begin{itemize} \item \textbf{Innovative Joint Framework}.
-An infrared-assisted joint learning framework for IR-VIS image fusion in hazy conditions is proposed, enabling collaborative training of dehazing and fusion tasks in a single stage.
-Compared to traditional two-stage methods, this framework more efficiently leverages the correlation between dehazing and fusion tasks, allowing them to complement each other and achieve a balanced outcome.
+\begin{itemize} \item We propose an infrared-assisted single-stage framework for IR–VIS fusion under hazy conditions, jointly optimizing dehazing and fusion.
+Compared with two-stage pipelines, it better exploits their correlation to achieve more balanced results.
+The compact design efficiently coordinates both processes, enabling restored features to produce clearer, haze-free, high-quality fused images and improving practical applicability.

-\item \textbf{Prompt Generation Module and Multi-Stage Fusion}.
-A prompt generation module is designed to create a prompt selection matrix leveraging non-shared information to intelligently select and embed prompts that assist visible image restoration under hazy conditions.
-This approach not only enhances the restoration of visible image features but also minimizes the adverse impact of modality differences between IR-VIS features.
-Furthermore, a multi-stage feature fusion mechanism based on prompt embeddings is proposed to facilitate feature compensation and refinement, further improving the fusion result.
+\item We design a prompt generation module that leverages non-shared information to construct a prompt selection matrix, enabling adaptive prompt selection and embedding to assist visible image restoration in hazy scenarios and alleviate modality discrepancies between infrared and visible features.
+In addition, we propose a multi-layer fusion mechanism based on prompt embeddings for feature compensation and progressive refinement, further improving the fusion quality.

-\item \textbf{Efficient and Compact Model Structure}.
-The proposed method adopts a single-stage processing framework, making it more compact than the traditional two-stage dehazing and fusion approach, thereby facilitating a better balance between the two tasks.
-Furthermore, the method efficiently coordinates the dehazing and fusion, enabling the restored image features to more effectively support the generation of clear, haze-free, high-quality fusion results.
-This design not only enhances the fusion effect but also improves the model's applicability.